IdanAr/Dash-IQ/README.md

 # Base44 App

+> ⚠️ This project is intended for demonstration purposes only.
+> 📄 Code reuse, forking, or redistribution is **not permitted**.

+Recruiters: feel free to explore the code.
+Please reach out if you'd like to learn more.
 This app was created automatically by Base44.
-Initiated, modified and build by Idan Arbel.
+> Initiated, modified and build by *Idan Arbel*.
 It's a Vite+React app that communicates with the Base44 API.

 ## Running the app